MarkDing/lufa-efm32/README.md

 __Figure 1 USB CDC Virtual COM Port System__

-This application note describes the USB communications device class driver (or USB CDC) in detail and includes an implementation example for the Silicon Labs EFM32 Giant Gecko MCU.
+This application note describes the USB communications device class driver (or USB CDC) in detail and includes an implementation example for the Silicon Labs EFM32 MCU.

 ### 1.1.
 Assumptions
 This document assumes the following:

 * A working knowledge of the C programming language.
 * Familiarity with the USB 2.0 specification and terms and abbreviations defined by the USB specification.
-* Familiarity with Silicon Labs EFM32GG development environment.
+* Familiarity with Silicon Labs EFM32 development environment.

 ### 1.2.
 Features and Limitations
 The CDC firmware implemented with this application note includes the following features: